The wearing of masks/face coverings in the corridors and communal areas of the school will be compulsory from Thursday 24 September.

 Download our Covid-19 Risk Assessment here.

 Thomas Telford School is a City Technology College, sponsored by The Mercers’ Company and Tarmac Holdings Limited.
 It was established in 1991 to pioneer new methods of education, to raise standards for its students and to share successful practice with other schools.
-It is now widely regarded as one of the most successful state secondary schools in England and has established three Academies in Walsall, Sandwell and Madeley.
+It is now widely regarded as one of the most successful state secondary schools in England and has established four Academies in Wolverhampton, Walsall, Sandwell and Madeley.

 The School offers a broad curriculum with an emphasis on Science, Mathematics, Technology and Business Education.
 As well as high academic standards, the School has built a tradition of first class sporting achievements and high quality performing arts.